WWDC 2020: What’s new for ASO and Organic UA in iOS 14

 There are two updates to the product page in the App Store on iOS 14.

-First is a minor update for the app info design: now it looks exactly like it does on the Apple Arcade game page.
+First is a minor update for the app info design: now it looks exactly like it does on the Apple Arcade game page and includes the app average rating and number of ratings (that means you should work even harder with the reviews), position in the category chart, supported languages and app size.

 The second update is brand new Privacy cards that describe the exact data the app will request to use in order to operate.